bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 - When people change their colors (because of a morph or camouflage), all the footprints also change their colors (also the ones that were already on the ground).
 If the effects are over, all footprints switch back to the original color.
 - The Detective does not see footprints of players that sit in vents
 - More information about the [顏色](#顏色)
+- During the meetings you can see, whether a player wears a darker or a lighter color, represented by (D) or (L) in the names.

 ### 遊戲選項
 | 名稱 | 描述 |